Mother of two daughters and grandmother of seven, I strive to achieve an optimum level of health and happiness. Life is all about balance

-I was shocked when I discover that Teflon and other non-stick cooking surfaces could contain a toxin that is transferable not only through the surface of the pan itself but also through the air that permeates out from the cooking process.
+Finding the safest cookware is not quite as simple as it might first appear to be.
+I was shocked when I discovered that Teflon and other older non-stick cooking surfaces could contain a toxin (Perfluorooctanoic Acid aka PFOA) that is transferable not only through the surface of the pan itself but also through the air that permeates out from the cooking process.

-To my surprise, I quickly learned that many of our safe cookware alternatives can have health risks as well.
-So after much research, this is what I have discovered to be the healthiest pots and pans to cook with.
-Note: The toxic chemical in non-stick cookware was to be replaced by 2015, so newer pans should now be free from this chemical.
+To my surprise, I quickly learned that many of our safe cookware alternatives can also have health risks associated with their use as well.
+So after much research this is what I have discovered to be the safest pots and pans to cook with.
+Note: The toxic chemical in non-stick cookware was to be replaced by 2015 so newer pans should now be free from this chemical.

 Narrowing Down the Facts to Find the Safest Options for Cooking

-That left me with glass, stainless steel, and cast iron pots, pans, and sheets, and it was these that I have cooked and baked with since.
-But now further investigation into these alternatives are having me once again re-evaluate my cookware choices.
+That left me with glass, stainless steel, and cast iron pots, pans, and sheets that I felt safe to cook with.
+It is these that I have used in my cooking and baking since.
+My further investigations into even these alternatives had me once again re-evaluate my cookware choices.
+There are many factors that go into making a pot or pan safe for use.

 This means that there are unfortunately a lot of glass baking and serving dishes out there that do not comply with today's stricter health standards.
 I know that I have older glassware that I have inherited from my mother and I am sure that a lot of you do to.